-Blake Sama, and NFPT-CPT for 15 years, was born and raised in Arlington, MA, a suburb just outside Boston.
+Blake Sama, an NFPT-CPT for 15 years, was born and raised in Arlington, Mass., a suburb of Boston.
 He moved into the city for school and never left.
 Blake holds both bachelor’s and master’s degrees in mechanical and biomedical engineering from Northeastern University.
 He works to use his NFPT certification and educational background to bring integrity into his personal training business, with a devout mission to teach people how to move better!

 Follow Blake’s Instagram account for inspiration (he has some experience with Crossfit competitions!)